Great to have you, Rush Limbaugh, executing assigned host duties flawlessly.

 Don't folks doubt me on this.

-The rule of law doesn't matter.
+The rule of law doesn't matter and procedures and things.

 Or if they wanted to flavor it so that it was damaging or not damaged, they could do that too.

-But Rush, but Rush, the inspector general is supposed to be independent.
+But Rush, but Rush, the Inspector General is supposed to be independent.

 Yeah, yeah, yeah.

-Okay, I'm gonna take a break here.
+Okay, I'm going to take a break here.

 I just saw the clock.